Gho2st/Gho2st/README.md

 ## Currently
 🚍 Rent&Go: Building an innovative bus rental application to simplify transportation logistics.
 Check it out!
 Developed using Next.js.

-🍸 Hukimuki Web Application: Currently working on a web application for Hukimuki, a popular local club & bar with over 3,000 reviews on Google.
-This project focuses on enhancing customer engagement and online presence.

 ## Projects
 - 🧪 [DNA Analysis](https://github.com/Gho2st/Bioinformatic-Analyse-Dna) - My bioinformatics project where I implemented DNA data analysis.
 ## Websites